Pricing

 AI Visibility Tracking Is No Longer Optional

-In 2024, AI search visibility was a novelty metric.
+in 2026, AI search visibility was a novelty metric.
 By 2026, it’s a strategic priority.
 Google’s AI Overviews now appear in a majority of informational queries in the United States.
 ChatGPT’s integration with web search, Perplexity’s citation-heavy answer format, and Gemini’s expanding role in the Google ecosystem all mean that brand visibility in AI-generated results directly impacts traffic and pipeline.

 Semrush responded by launching its AI Visibility Toolkit.
 SEO Review Tools added an AI Visibility Checker and platform-specific analyzers for ChatGPT, Perplexity, and Gemini.
 These features let you compare whether your brand or your competitor’s brand appears when users ask AI assistants category-relevant questions.

 For B2B brands, this matters because purchase research increasingly starts with AI assistants.
 A 2025 study by the Allen Institute for AI found that large language models disproportionately cite sources they’ve encountered multiple times across high-authority domains during training.
-If your competitors have more brand mentions across authoritative publications, they’re more likely to appear in AI recommendations — regardless of your traditional search rankings.
+If your competitors have more brand mentions across authoritative publications, they’re more likely to appear in AI recommendations, regardless of your traditional search rankings.

 Entity Recognition Drives Competitive Advantage